Office Building Repurposing

-The proposed amendment would add new guidance to the Land Use section of the Policy Plan as a new appendix entitled, “Guidelines for Building Repurposing.”
-The new appendix would provide guidance for considering uses other than those envisioned by the current Comprehensive Plan for vacant office buildings in certain mixed-use centers such as Tysons Urban Center and the Merrifield Suburban Area, as well as industrial areas.
-By adding this policy, repurposing proposals that meet the guidelines set forth in the new appendix could be considered without the need to amend the Comprehensive Plan on a site-by-site basis.
-The amendment would not preclude the Board’s ability to authorize a concurrent plan amendment and rezoning review process, as per county policy.
+The adopted amendment added new guidance to the Land Use section of the Policy Plan as a new appendix entitled, “Guidelines for Building Repurposing.”
+The new appendix provided guidance for considering uses other than those envisioned by the current Comprehensive Plan for vacant office buildings in certain mixed-use centers such as Tysons Urban Center and the Merrifield Suburban Area, as well as industrial areas.
+By adding this policy, repurposing proposals that meet the guidelines set forth in the new appendix will be considered without the need to amend the Comprehensive Plan on a site-by-site basis.
+The amendment will not preclude the Board’s ability to authorize a concurrent plan amendment and rezoning review process, as per county policy.

 On December 5, 2017, the Board of Supervisors adopted PA 2016-CW-4CP.
 The Board also directed staff as a follow-on motion to prepare an amendment that would expand the guidance to office buildings that are located outside of activity centers and to evaluate the expansion of the amendment to other vacant buildings in addition to offices.